dice89/Word2VecSparkTraining/README.md

 - Stemmed tokenized processing: Uses the same tokenization as above.
 But stemms the tokens using the porter stemmer implemented in apache lucene [3]

 ## Usage
-The following libraries were used as depencies
+The following libraries were used as dependencies
 - Spark Core
 - Spark MLLib
 - Apache Lucene